NXX39

 }

 This is an error.
 But, we will never see it as an error anymore: the explicit cast inserted into the code for the express purpose of matching the type means that the error is now hidden from us.
+Compilers cannot warn on it (except using tracing analysis which flags BYTESIZE as being truncated by the cast) without generating excessive false positives, as casting is seen as the way to get around this problem and intentional on the part of the user.
+Thus, by allowing the size_t value directly.
 We can avoid hard-to-detect truncation errors that happen from potential (int)BYTESIZE code.
 Rather than (erroneously) casting and truncating the value of a size_t into an int type or similar, it will instead be actually checked by fprintf, wfprintf, and similar.

-This is a notably improvement because (int)some_too_big_size is seen as an explicit choice on the part of the developer, made to silence warnings.
+This is a notably improvement because (int)some_too_big_size is seen as an explicit choice on the part of the developer, made to silence warnings or other diagnostics.
 Casting is too big of a hammer and too large of a club for this feature set; supplying the size without truncation directly to the function allows for existing quality of implementation to catch this error:

 #include <stdio.h>